 - Take advantage of public transportation.
 Portland has an extensive public transportation system that includes buses, light rail, and streetcars.
 Consider purchasing a day pass to make getting around the city more convenient.

 - Check for special events: Throughout the year, Portland hosts a variety of free festivals and events.

 - If you are going to do any shopping, bring reusable bags and containers: Portland is committed to sustainability, and many businesses encourage customers to bring their own reusable bags and containers.
 Consider bringing a reusable water bottle and a keep cup.

 - Take advantage of free tours: Some attractions, like the Portland Japanese Garden and the Pittock Mansion, offer free guided tours.
 Take advantage of these opportunities to learn more about the history and culture of Portland.

 - Don’t forget to explore some of the surrounding areas.
-From Portland, we chose to drive down the spectacular Oregon coast.
+From Portland, we chose to do several day trips as well as to drive down the spectacular Oregon coast.

 Save for later

 If you enjoyed this article on the free things to do in Portland, please share it on social media and save it for later on Pinterest.

 Which of the free things to do in Portland have you tried?

 You might also like these Pacific Northwest articles, including our USA Adventure road trip.